LiangliangNan/PolyFit/ReadMe.md

   Our algorithm consists of few major steps.
 This demo version provides a user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.

 ### About the solvers
-Four solvers, namely Gurobi, SCIP, GLPK, and lp_solve, are provided (with source code) In PolyFit.
+Four solvers, namely Gurobi, SCIP, GLPK, and lp_solve, are provided (with source code) in PolyFit.
 The Gurobi solver is more efficient and reliable and should always be your first choice.
 In case you want a fast but open source solver, please try SCIP, which is slower than Gurobi but acceptable.
 The GLPK and lp_solve solvers only manage to solve small problems.
 They are too slow (and may not guarantee to succeed).
 For example the data "Fig1", Gurobi takes only 0.02 seconds, while lp_solve 15 minutes.
 For your convenience, the dynamic library of Gurobi is included in this distribution, but you may still need to obtain a license (free for academic use) from https://user.gurobi.com/download/licenses/free-academic.

 ### About the timing